HackYourFuture/Assignments/3-UsingAPIs/Week2/README.md

 <!-- cspell:enable -->

 Apparently, where we expected an object with a `date` property, we actually got an undefined value in line 15 of the function `renderLaureate()`.
-From inspecting line 15 we can infer that the object in question is the `death` object.
+By inspecting line 15 we can infer that the object in question is the `death` object.
 Let's place another breakpoint on line 15, but this time we will make it a _conditional_ breakpoint.
 Right-click to the left of the number 15 in the margin of the editor window and select **Add conditional breakpoint...** from the context menu.
 Enter the condition that we want to break on: `death === undefined`, as illustrated in Figure 10.

 > ![Set conditional breakpoint](../../assets/set-conditional-breakpoint.png)
 >
 > Figure 10.
 Setting a conditional breakpoint.

 When we run the code again, first the breakpoint at line 19 will be hit.
 Press the blue triangle button again to resume execution.
 Next the breakpoint at line 15 will be hit when the condition is satisfied.
-Inspecting the `Variables` panel reveals the laureate in question is still alive.
+Inspecting the `Variables` panel reveals the laureate in question is still alive because his death is `undefined`.
 We gratefully acknowledge that this is a perfectly reasonable scenario that our code must be able to deal with.

 > ![Conditional breakpoint hit](../../assets/conditional-breakpoint-hit.png)
 >